top of page

 Setchu Fall 2025

 Setchu’s Satoshi Kuwata is an artist in every sense of the word.
-The precision of his approach can be observed in every detail woven into the story of his Fall 2025 collection.
-Every element is deliberate, every choice steeped in intention.
+The meticulousness of his approach is evident in every detail of his Fall 2025 collection.
+Each element is deliberate, every choice steeped in intention.
 For a designer presenting their first full-scale show before a live audience, Kuwata delivered with a confidence that left seasoned veterans in the dust.
 His mastery of tailoring, honed on London’s storied Savile Row, was the collection’s undeniable triumph.

 One standout piece, a silk brocade obi-kimono ensemble, was directly inspired by Genji Monogatari (The Tale of Genji), the 11th-century literary masterpiece penned by a noblewoman at Japan’s Imperial court.
 Chronicling the romantic escapades of Prince Genji, the tale is often hailed as the world’s first novel.
 “It’s essentially the original rom-com,” Kuwata quipped, “a kind of Sex and the City meets Emily in Paris, but written over a millennium ago.”